leske42/Foundations/UB/README.md

 You can find more examples in my presentation (or even more in the standard itself) if you are interested.

-So, the answer to *what is Undefined Behavior?* is quite simple: UB is everything in your code which translation is either not defined in the standard at all, or is *defined explicitly as undefined.*
+So, the answer to *what is Undefined Behavior?* is quite simple: UB is everything in your code, the behavior of which is either not defined in the standard at all, or is *defined explicitly as undefined.*

 ## Part II - Is UB the same as Segmentation Fault?